Nusratnimme/surfs_up/README.md

 ## Purpose

 The main objective of this exercise is to analyze the temperature patterns of Oahu for the months of June and December.
-Using Python, Pandas functions and methods, and SQLAlchemy, the date column of the Measurements table will be filtered from the **hawaii.sqlite** database to retrieve recorded temperatures for both months.
+Using Python, Pandas functions and methods, and SQLAlchemy, the date column of the Measurements table will be filtered on from the **hawaii.sqlite** database to retrieve recorded temperatures for both months.

 ## Results